Board of Directors

 Monique Johnson, Virginia Housing

 Over the course of her career, Monique Johnson, Ph.D., GB’02, has served as a social enterprise leader, a community and economic development practitioner, and an advocate for next-generation leaders.
 Her 20 years of experience spans the non-profit and public sectors of commercial real estate development, small business and real estate finance, and organizational and talent development.
 After college, Monique stumbled into the world of community development.
 The work reconciles her interest in transforming the built environment with a commitment to catalyzing equitable development and access within communities of color.
-She currently serves as Managing Director of Community Outreach for Virginia Housing Development Authority.
+She currently serves as Chief of Programs for Virginia Housing.

 Monique serves as a member of the Virginia Housing leadership team that provides strategic oversight of grant making and outreach initiatives.
 This team manages the delivery of over 500 grants, maintains relationships with over 800 housing delivery network partners, and develops housing education tools and training reaching thousands of individuals annually.